kkokay07/pq-genetics/README.md

 - Email: **kkokay07@gmail.com**
 - Ask me any metric you want to calculate, and I will provide ready-to-run codes along with detailed instructions.

 ---

-### Support My Research and Free Education Commitment

-If you want to support my research and free education initiatives, you can contribute any amount to the following UPI ID:

-**8618102886@ybl**

-Thank you for your kindness and support!

----